kaunel85/ong-bylaws/bylaws.md

     2. Payments must be made as stated in the payment plan contract, set up between the brother and the treasurer
     3. Failure to do so will result in review from the Executive Committee with the assumed outcome of immediate suspension.
 If further arrangements fail, the Member will be placed on financial delinquency and a Judiciary Committee will be called.

-79. For members who will not be present in the city for the winter semester (either due to co-op placement or distant education or December program completion), they will have to pay the costs associated with the Founders Day but may receive their Founder’s Day costs as a refund unless they are to be present for either of those events.
+79. For members who will not be present in the city for the winter semester (either due to co-op placement or distant education or December program completion), they will have to pay the costs associated with the Founders Day but may receive their Founder’s Day costs as a refund unless they are to be present for the event.

 80. Any Member who has failed to inform the Treasurer that they will not be returning as an active member by July 10th will be held responsible for paying their individual insurance fee as assessed by insurer.
 This fee will be due no later than September 30th.

 81. Chapter bills or fine assessments (including Dues) shall be paid to the Treasurer by cheque or Interac E-Transfer, in care of Phi Delta Theta – Ontario Gamma, by the 10th of each month billed.
 Additional fees may be added for processing.
     1. If the bill has not been paid by the 31st of the month, Article XVI, Section 154, 155 and 156 of the Code of Phi Delta Theta will be put into effect, and proper judicial procedure will be followed.
+    2. If a Member withdraws from McMaster University while owing the chapter they will be given thirty (30) days to pay the full amount owing to the Chapter.
+If this amount is not paid within this time period, the Member will be recommended for expulsion to General Headquarters.

 82. Receipts will be issued by the Treasurer, President, or Vice President for all payments.
 It is the Member’s responsibility to maintain their receipts.